neuefische/wd-flipped-classroom-curriculum/sessions/js-forms/README.md

   - `elements.firstName` returns the form field where attribute `name="firstName"`
   - `elements.firstName.value` returns only the value of the form field with attribute `name="firstName"`
-- remind students that the `name` attribute is crucial at this point
+- the `name` attribute is crucial at this point
 - for readability, it's useful to save `event.target.elements` in a variable

 ```js